kowainik/summoner/CONTRIBUTING.md

 - [ ] `hlint .` output is: _No Hints_
 - [ ] Code is stylish :lipstick:
     **_Note:_** Use [stylish-haskell.yaml][stylish] file in the repository.
 - [ ] Commit messages are in the proper format.
-If the commit addresses an issue start the first line of the commit with the issue number in square parentheses.
+      Start the first line of the commit with the issue number in square parentheses.
     **_Example:_** `[#42] Short commit description`

 After all above is done commit and push to your fork.